-- Leaving kids at daycare, or at summer camp
+- Leaving kids at daycare, or summer camp

 - Kids getting on the school bus.

-A number of different factors contribute to kids experiencing anxiety, when separating from a parent.
+Several different factors contribute to kids experiencing anxiety when separating from a parent.
 Here is a summary of what we can safely conclude:

 Increased general anxiety tends to contribute to separation anxiety.

 The child is going through a stressful time, which may be due to a change in schools, friendships, homes, parental functioning, or any other events that increase their overall anxiety; is more vulnerable to separation anxiety.

 When kids are overprotected by parents, they have not been allowed to experience upsets without being rescued from those upsets.
 This is one of the hallmark features of the overprotective child, and thus parents are unintentionally nurturing a weaker sense of self-esteem and self-confidence.
 Certainly, parents are not doing this to create a child who is more emotionally and psychologically vulnerable; it’s just that this is the ultimate consequence.

 Parents who overreact to their children’s anxiety promote separation anxiety.